06sarv/GeneticRAG/README.md

 # GeneticRAG

-A modular Retrieval-Augmented Generation (RAG) system for answering genetic counseling questions using local processing and vector search.
+A modular Retrieval-Augmented Generation (RAG) system for answering genetic counseling questions using local processing and vector search, with integrated VCF file analysis capabilities.

 ## Features